AJSir/SharpSniffer-1/README.md

 A network sniffer written by c# , using rawsocket.
-It is written at very long time ago, first update to csdn at 2008-09-22.
+It is written at very long time ago, it have been upload to csdn at 2008-09-22.